admiralsabo/Flow-Zero-to-Jacob/chapter1/Quest Answers/README.md

-Quest Day: 1
+# Quest Chapter 1

+## Day 1:

 1. Explain what the Blockchain is in your own words.
 You can read this to help you, but you don't have to: https://www.investopedia.com/terms/b/blockchain.asp

-blockchain is a secure architecture that saves and traces data in a way that is distributed and verified by a network. which are connected and secured.
+Blockchain is a secure architecture that saves and traces data in a way that is distributed and verified by a network. which are connected and secured.

 2. Explain what a Smart Contract is.
 You can read this to help you, but you don't have to: https://www.ibm.com/topics/smart-contracts